gavrie/pywiki/README.rst

 The easiest method is to install ActivePython with PyPM.

+*Note: Even if you have a 64-bit version of Windows, please install the 32-bit version of ActivePython.
+The 64-bit version is known to be problematic.*

 #.
 Install ActivePython from http://www.activestate.com/activepython/downloads
 #.
 Open Windows command prompt, and then::